sourcebots/docs/content/api/servo-assembly/GPIO.md

 # Analogue pins

 Certain sensors output analogue signals rather than digital ones, so have to be read differently.
-The servo assembly has 4 analogue inputs.
+The servo assembly has four analogue inputs.

 {{% notice info %}}
 Analogue signals can have any voltage, while digital signals can only take on one of two voltages.